mranv/archlinuxWA/README.md

 ## Contact

-For any queries or support, you can contact the maintainer Anubhav Gain (@mranv).
+For any queries or support, you can contact the maintainer [Anubhav Gain](https://mranv.github.io).